zezking/OMDB-movie-search/README.md

-# Getting Started with Create React App
+# Getting Started Movie Search App

 This project is Esemble system's take home project

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run the following scripts.
+If meet with npm authentication error, please consider switching to node v14.18.3

 ### `npm install`